Tricks to Traverse a 2D Array

 61. Rotate List | 🟠 |

-Some readers mentioned that after reading many articles on this site, they've mastered the framework thinking and can solve most problems that follow a certain pattern.
+Some readers say that after reading many articles on this site, they have mastered the framework thinking and can solve most problems that have common patterns.

-In this article, I will share some clever tricks for manipulating two-dimensional arrays.
-If you have a general impression of these, you won't be confused when you encounter similar problems in the future.
+In this article, I will share some clever tricks for 2D arrays.
+Just keep them in mind, so you won’t get confused when you see similar problems in the future.

 48. Rotate Image | LeetCode | 🟠